andrey-nakin/vetka-gateway/README.md

-# vetka-gateway
+# io.vetka.gateway

-Simple GraphQL router written in Java and WebFlux framework.
+A simple Spring Boot-based GraphQL router.

 * Has modularized architecture.
 * Has its own GraphQL API for management purposes.